 The Industrial/Organizational (I/O) Psychology concentration at East Carolina University trains students to apply scientific solutions to the workplace.
 The I/O concentration is a 45-semester hour Master's program that provides students with the tools to work in industrial and organizational settings.
-The department currently has five full-time I/O psychology faculty members and two affiliated faculty members.
+The department currently has five full-time I/O psychology faculty members and one affiliated faculty member.

-An essential part of the program is an internship that typically occurs during the summer between a student's first and second year.
+One potential program opportunity is an internship that typically occurs during the summer between a student's first and second year.
 This internship provides students with an opportunity to apply skills learned through coursework and to acquire new skills in an organizational setting.
 The internship may require students to relocate.

-An additional component of the program is the completion of a master's thesis.
-The master's thesis is a professional research paper that serves as an example of the student's research skills and ability to write an organized research report.
+An additional potential program opportunity is the completion of a Master's thesis.
+The Master's thesis is a professional research paper that serves as an example of the student's research skills and ability to write an organized research report.
 The student will defend the completed thesis at an oral examination conducted by the thesis committee.
-Click here for our brochure and click here for our hall poster.

 The Work of I/O Psychology